 I’m a writer and artist or an artist and writer… sometimes other things, too.

 I live in the UK.
 The work I make for publication, performance, broadcast and installation is often “subversive” (SFX), at times “startling” (The Independent) and occasionally even “fascinating” (The Times).
 Wikipedia classifies me as a “Science Fiction Artist”.
-I’m not sure what the anonymous Wikipedians and/or their taxonomical algorithm were thinking, nor am I entirely sure what it signifies, but I’m willing to live with it.
-I like to imagine that it means I’m an artist from science fiction.
+I’m not sure what the anonymous Wikipedians and/or their taxonomical algorithm were thinking, nor am I entirely sure what it signifies, but I like to imagine it means I’m an artist from science fiction.
 Perhaps a character in a William Gibson novel?

-I’m a member of Market Project: professional and economic research by artists.
-Until 2012 I was an Associate Artist at ArtSway, and I’d worked with them in various capacities since 2002.
+I was a founder of Market Project: professional and economic research by artists (2010-2013).
+Until 2012 I was an Associate Artist at ArtSway, having worked with them in various capacities since 2002.
 Then they closed down due to arts funding cuts.
 This still makes me sad.
-I’ve collaborated with other artists, writers, designers, actors, architects, scientists and audiences for over ten years.
+For most of my career I’ve worked collaboratively with other artists, writers, designers, actors, architects, scientists and audiences.
 I constantly seek new opportunities to make, exhibit and talk about my work, to perform or do readings, and to forge new and lasting connections with interesting people or places, so I really welcome enquiries and communication.

 I post regularly on Twitter, and it’s a good place to make contact with me and ask questions if you want to.
 You can also contact me via the BIO/CV menu at the top of this page, or through my about.me page.
 My critical writing about contemporary art has most recently been published by a-n, Garageland, The Guardian, and Sluice magazine.